havonz/SCRMapDocs/en/How-epScript-Works.md

         ```
         </details>

-        Structurally, a single trigger node (TriggerNode) does occupy 2408 bytes in memory.
+        Structurally, a single TriggerNode occupies 2408 bytes in memory.
-        Among them, the first 8 bytes are th node structure.
-The next 320 bytes are 16 conditions, each occupying 20 bytes.
-Starting from the 328th byte, there is the action list, with each of the 64 actions occupying 32 bytes.
+        The first 8 bytes are the linked list node structure, followed by 320 bytes for 16 conditions, with each condition occupying 20 bytes.
+From the 328th byte onwards is the action list, with 64 actions occupying 32 bytes each.
         This structure is fixed, so even with only one action, a trigger node will occupy 2408 bytes of space.
         However, when StarCraft 1 is running, the traversal of trigger conditions/actions follows a short-circuit policy - when traversing conditions/actions, the first empty condition/action will ignore all subsequent conditions/actions.
         In addition, an EUDVariable only needs to use one action, which means that many bytes used to implement the EUDVariable trigger are actually ignored and idle.
-        So how do we utilize this idle space?
-The answer is to stack multiple EUDVariable trigger nodes together, just like poker cards stacked together with only the key parts exposed for people to identify the contents on these cards.
+        So how can we use this idle space?
+The answer is to stack  multiple EUDVariable trigger nodes, like a poker hand with only the key parts exposed, allowing people to identify the contents.
         Now assume we have more than 2408 bytes of memory space.
 We can try to build a fake trigger node structure on top of this.
         The first 4 bytes of the trigger node store the information of the previous trigger node (prevTriggerPtr), which seems to have no use during the game.
 We can ignore it.
         The next 5 to 8 bytes are the information of the next trigger node (nextTriggerPtr), which is useful.
 So these few bytes cannot be overwritten when stacked.